longl1fe/arch_dotfiles/README.md

-# HYPRLAND and other DOT-files
+# HYPRLAND,I3 and other DOT-files